armory/documentation/_admin_guides/troubleshooting.md

 This should stream all the `clouddriver` logs to your terminal.
 You'll want to look for any obvious exceptions or stack-traces to share with the Armory Support team.

 #### How can I flush the Redis cache?
-**NOTE: Using docker or jenkins triggers that `FLUSHALL` could leave you vulnerable to extraneous pipeline runs.
-Which could affect  production piplines.**
+**NOTE: When using Docker or Jenkins triggers, Redis's `FLUSHALL` could leave you vulnerable to extraneous pipeline runs, which could affect  production piplines.**

 <br/>
 1. SSH into an active Armory Spinnaker node